phtviet/hugo-portfolio/content/about/index.en.md

 ## Contact me

-Please feel free to send me an email at phtviet@gmail.com, or call me on 0450 979 679, if you have any questions.
+Please feel free to send me an email at phtviet@gmail.com, if you have any questions.

 ---

 *Thanks for visiting my site!
-I share my projects and occasional ramblings here.*
+I share my projects and writings here.*